Find Trade Colleges

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

-The average tuition and fees for an out-of-state undergraduate student at Southeast Community College are $3,864 a year.
+Out-of-state tuition fees for undergraduate students at Southeast Community College are $3,864 per year.
 Medical Assisting majors at Southeast Community College take out an average of $12,430 in student loans while working on their Undergraduate Certificate.

-The excellent undergraduate certificate programs at Neosho County Community College helped the school earn the #2 place on this year’s ranking of the best value allied health & medical assisting services schools in the Plains States Region .
+You’ll join some of the best and brightest minds around you if you attend Neosho County Community College.
+The school came in at #2 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in the Plains States Region list.
 Neosho County Community College is a small public school located in the town of Chanute.

 Out-of-state tuition fees for undergraduate students at Neosho County Community College are $4,416 per year.